Thomas Vautrollier

 James Stewart, Earl of Arran sent copies of the king's poetry book, The Essayes of a Prentise in the Divine Art of Poesie, bound in orange vellum, to Cecil and Lord Hunsdon on 28 December 1584.

 In 1584 Vautrollier printed six distinct works, and in the following year only two.
 In 1586 he returned to London, having obtained his pardon, taking with him a manuscript copy of John Knox's History of the Reformation, which he "put to press, but all the copies were seized [by the order of Archbishop Whitgift] before the work was completed".
 His four children were born in Scotland.

 Despite these conflicts with the authorities, Vautrollier quickly became one of the most highly thought-of printers in London.
 He was especially associated with the printing of works of Protestant theology including John Calvin's Institutes and a Latin version of the Book of Common Prayer.
 He also printed Ovid, Cicero, and other standard classical authors whose works were in demand as schoolbooks.
 At one point Vautrollier obtained the right to "the sole printinge of other latten [Latin] bookes as the Newe Testament".

 Among his publications were textbooks such as Richard Mulcaster's Positions, a manual on child-rearing, and his Elementarie, a grammar book on "right writing of our English tung".

 In 1579 Richard Field from Stratford-upon-Avon, a schoolfellow of William Shakespeare, was apprenticed to Vautrollier.
 After Vautrollier died, Field worked with his widow Jacqueline to run the business, which continued to concentrate on Protestant polemics.
 Field and Jacqueline were married in 1589, two years after her first husband's death.

 Music printing

 Vautrollier also printed music, working with the Roman Catholic composers William Byrd and Thomas Tallis who were granted a monopoly of music printing in 1575.

-After his death Thomas East acquired the fount of music type and specialised in music printing as the assignee of Byrd (Tallis having predeceased Vautrollier).
+After Vautrollier´s death, his widow and Richard Field appear not to have been interested in the musical side of the business, and another printer Thomas East acquired the fount of music type.
+East specialised in music printing as the assignee of Byrd (Tallis having predeceased Vautrollier).